proinsias/proinsias.github.io/_pages/portfolio/tres.md

 ---
 title: 'TrES: The Transatlantic Exoplanet Survey'
 layout: single
-excerpt: 'TrES is a network of three small-aperture telescopes searching the sky for transiting planets.'
+excerpt: 'TrES was a network of three small-aperture telescopes searching the sky for transiting planets'
 permalink: /portfolio/tres.html
 categories: tres
 date: 2016-07-08